Chronicle Rancher by SUSE Cookbook¶

 Copy and paste the following query into the Altair GraphQL client:

-Click the Send Request button to run the query, and you should see a response on the right hand side:
+Click Send Request to run the query, and you should see a response on the right hand side:

 Congratulations, you have successfully installed Chronicle on your Kubernetes cluster using Rancher!

-By default the Chronicle docker image deployed is the untyped version of Chronicle.
-This should only be used for testing deployments.
+As noted above, by default the Chronicle docker image deployed is the untyped version of Chronicle.
+However, this should only be used for testing deployments because the real power of Chronicle is using it with a custom Chronicle domain.

-Once you've built this image, you can edit your running Chronicle deployment using SUSE Rancher and update the repository/tag details.
+Once you've built this image, you can edit your running Chronicle deployment using Rancher and update the repository/tag details in Step 2.
 Once you confirm these changes Rancher will automatically update the deployment.
-The same process can be employed whenever you rebuild your image.
+The same process can be employed whenever you rebuild your image and release it with a new tag.

 The Chronicle Bootstrap repo provides instructions and example scripts for building your own docker image.